vrockai/pipeline-test/docs/content.md

 ---

-## Increase in Bifidobacterium is a characteristic of the difference in the salivary microbiota of pregnant and non-pregnant women
+## Increase in Bifidobacterium is a characteristic of the difference in the salivary microbiota of pregnant and non-pregnant women.
+ 28.06.2022, _S Kato, T Nagasawa, O Uehara, S Shimizu, N Sugiyama, K Hasegawa-Nakamura, K Noguchi, M Hatae, H Kakinoki, Y Furuichi_

+The establishment of symbiotic microbiota in pregnant women is important for both the mother and her offspring.
+Little is known about the salivary symbiotic bacteria in pregnancy, and analysis of composition of microbiome (ANCOM) is useful to detect small differences in the number of bacteria.
+The aim of this study was to investigate the differences in the salivary bacteria between healthy pregnant and non-pregnant women using ANCOM.

 [Source](https://bmcoralhealth.biomedcentral.com/articles/10.1186/s12903-022-02293-0)

+10.1186/s12903-022-02293-0

 ---